Frikkie Eloff: Early life and education

 Eloff, was born in Pretoria in 1925 and was taken to England at a young age, where he attended boarding school in Bexhill.
 He returned to South Africa and matriculated in Pretoria in 1941.
 After school he started studying part-time at the University of Pretoria and obtained his BA and LLB degrees.

 Career

 Eloff was admitted as an advocate and called to the Pretoria Bar at the age of 22 in 1947.
-He took silk in 1965 and was first appointed as an acting judge in 1967.
-In 1973 he became a permanent judge at Transvaal Provincial Division of the Supreme Court of South Africa.
+He took silk as a Senior Counsel in 1965 and was first appointed as an acting judge in 1967.
+In 1973, he became a permanent judge at Transvaal Provincial Division of the Supreme Court of South Africa.
 He served as an acting judge of appeal during 1984 and in 1985, he became Deputy Judge President of the Transvaal Provincial Division.
 In 1991 he was appointed the Judge President of the Transvaal Division, a post he had held until 1998.